c9s/AssetKit/README.md

   collection can use "cssmin" and "yuicss" compressor, and a SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified output.

+- A "target" is consist of many assets, which is something like "page", we usually includes many assets in one single page, so called "target".

 Why do we separately loading the different assets and define the asset manifest ?
 Because in the modern web application, most compononents are modularized, so in one application, there are many different plugins, modules, libraries, some